You’ve probably heard that quantum computers can solve problems at a speed unfathomable to traditional computers.

 Here’s one of the interesting facts about quantum computers – they can determine the optimum configuration for a chemical reaction.
 Since these reactions can be very complex, only the simplest molecules can be analyzed by traditional computers.

 24. Using quantum computing advantages for improved online security can be very beneficial.

-Today’s online security relies on the difficulty to factor large numbers into primes.
-This is a lot to ask for from traditional computers, since searching through every possible factor can take an incredible amount of time, rendering it costly and impractical.
+Today’s online security relies on the difficulty of factoring large numbers into primes.
+This is a lot to ask for from traditional computers since searching through every possible factor can take an incredible amount of time, rendering it costly and impractical.

 But, since that is just the kind of task for a quantum computer, these security methods will become obsolete in the future.

 Negative Effects of Quantum Computing

 Of course, nothing is as perfect as it seems.
 Quantum computing has many advantages, but there are some negatives.